cuteolaf/QRUCIAL-DAO-WIKI/Logger-and-report-storage.md

 ## How does it connect to other parts of the system?

-- Input is sent to it from ExoTool
+- Input is coming from ExoTool
 - Extrinsics are sent to ExoSys
 - External users can request reports through the HTTP service.